serend1p1ty/person_search/README.md

 The code is based on the [offcial caffe version](https://github.com/ShuangLI59/person_search.git).

+You can find a better version achieving aboud `85%` mAP :rocket: in `mmdetection` branch!

+**Note**: The implementaion of Faster R-CNN in `mmdetection` branch is better than that described in original paper.

 ## Highlights

 - **Simpler code**: After reduction and refactoring, the current version is simpler and easier to understand.